ReganRyanNZ/songbase/README.md

 - [done]App
 - [done]Admin
-- Example
+- [done]Example

 ### Styling

-- Settings buttons should lift up a lil on hover, or maybe just have a shadow in general
+- [done]Settings buttons should lift up a lil on hover, or maybe just have a shadow in general

 ### CRUD books